Groaning Noise When Reversing (The Exact Reason Found)

-Groaning noise when reversing can be due to a bad braking system, damaged sway bar bushing, collision of dust shield with the brake rotor, and broken constant velocity (CV) joints.
+Groaning noise when reversing could be due to stuck brake pads, uneven brake pads wear damaged sway bar bushing, collision of dust shield with the brake rotor, and broken constant velocity (CV) joints.

 Before diving further, I have also written a detailed guide on humming noise from Ford when accelerating.
-I would highly recommend you to check this out as one of the possible reasons for groaning noise when reversing can be a damaging CV joint.
-In that guide, I have explained it in detail.
+I would highly recommend you check this out as one of the possible reasons for the groaning noise when backing up could also be a damaging CV joint.
+In that guide, I have talked about it in more detail.

-Car makes a groaning noise when reversing or backing up due to the following reasons:
+Groaning noise while backing out of driveway is due to the following reasons:

 • Brake pads are dragging or worn out